Last updated on July 4th, 2020

-The Fishing Is Good After the Rain
+The Fishing Is Really Good After the Rain!

 After an intense downpour in Alabama, the waters get murky, milky, and turbid.
 These conditions represent a significant challenge for the casual angler, to the point that they often turn anglers away!

-However, I’m here to honestly admit that fishing after heavy rain often represent one of my favorite times to probe the depths.
+However, I’m here to honestly admit that fishing after heavy rain often represents one of my favorite times to probe the depths.
 With enough experience, and a helpful nudge or two in the right direction, you, too, can capitalize on these churning waters with the utmost efficacy!

 Where to Fish After Heavy Rain